 Homeowners these days are looking for verification that their cabinets are quality made, long-lasting and durable.
 In fact, a recent study conducted by Hanley-Wood shows that 3rd party testing is identified as one of the top reasons people choose a cabinet manufacturing company.

-The KCMA/ANSI A161.1 Quality Certification is an independent, 3rd-party testing program that gives homeowners peace of mind about their kitchen and bath cabinets.
-In fact, This Old House recommends only purchasing cabinets that display the KCMA/ANSI A161.1 Quality Certification Seal.
+The KCMA A161.1 Quality Certification is an independent, 3rd-party testing program that gives homeowners peace of mind about their kitchen and bath cabinets.
+In fact, This Old House recommends only purchasing cabinets that display the KCMA A161.1 Quality Certification Seal.

 Who’s eligible to participate in the certification program?

-The ANSI/KCMA A161.1 Quality Certification Program is open to all American cabinet manufacturers.
+The KCMA A161.1 Quality Certification Program is open to all American cabinet manufacturers.
 Manufacturers may certify one, several or all of their cabinet lines, if they are built in America to our stringent quality measures.
 If you have ever been removed from any certification program or been sued for violating a certification program’s guidelines, then the applicant may not be permitted to participate in KCMA’s certification program.

 How can I find certified manufacturers?